BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 Note: The PWM block keeps a short history of when it toggled and tries to maintain the correct average.
 To do this it can make a period a bit longer or shorter than what is configured.

+### Fast PWM

+The normal *PWM* + *Digital Actuator* combination works for PWM periods longer than a second.
+For high-frequency PWM, a different implementation is required.

+The *Fast PWM* block supports periods between 0.5ms (2000Hz) and 12.5ms (80Hz).
+To do this, the block directly controls an IO channel, without the intermediate *Digital Actuator* block.

+OneWire extension boards such as the DS2408 and DS2413 do not support Fast PWM.
+They simply can't be toggled fast enough.

 ### Setpoint Driver